-Officials elsewhere are not taking chances either, as they heed the advice from the National CDC and urge residents not to travel long distances or hold parties during the festive season leading to the Chinese New Year, though it’s still more than a month before the Year of the Ox.
+Officials elsewhere are not taking chances either, as they heed the advice from the National CDC and urge residents not to travel long distances or hold parties during the festive season leading to the Chinese New Year, though it is still more than a month before the Year of the Ox.

 Subsidies of two to three times local average monthly salaries are on offer across some cities in Zhejiang, Guangdong and other rich, industrialized regions that are popular destinations for migrant workers.
-These workers are now entitled to the cash handouts if they choose to cancel their trips home and stay during the new year break.
+These workers are now entitled to the cash handouts if they choose to cancel their trips home and stay during the New Year break.

 This marks a sharp reversal of policies during the week-long National Day break in October, at which Beijing encouraged people to travel and spend to revive consumption.

 Now, almost all provinces and municipalities have held drills this week to simulate tracking and isolating patients.
 Xinhua revealed on Thursday that all cities and counties had drafted and updated their lockdown plans to prepare for any eventuality.

 This has many Chinese wondering if the situation on the ground is worse than reported and if they will soon again be confined to their homes when the tradition is to gather in large crowds and set off firecrackers to ring in the New Year.
 China banned any Lunar New Year celebrations last February when the virus first gripped the nation.